 Our faculty and staff are committed to helping you develop skills that will allow you to communicate in the language you study, not simply to learn about the language.

-Our experience has shown that many students benefit significantly from this approach.
 Former students have gone on to teach in China, receive Fulbright fellowships, direct translation services, do non-profit and church work in El Salvador, complete Master's and Ph.D. programs, or do business work.

 Drake also offers numerous study abroad programs for each of the languages offered.
 Students who have studied abroad have reported that they were much more proficient than students who had studied language in a more traditional approach, without the small-group sessions focused on conversation.
-We strongly believe that if you are a self-motivated and responsible student, you will come out of the World Languages and Cultures Program able to communicate effectively with native speakers of the language.
+We strongly believe that if you are a self-motivated and responsible student, you will come out of the Department of World Languages and Cultures able to communicate effectively with native speakers of the language.